Secondary – Malaysian National Curriculum

 • National and local competitions in sports and much more (recent competitions have been in coding, robotics, Lego and engineering)

-• Environmental awareness activities (e.g. eco fairs, Earth Day, recycling activities)
+• Environmental awareness activities (e.g. Eco fairs, Environmental Initiatives, Earth Day, recycling activities)

 • Participation in a diverse set of co-curricular activities which nurture passions and develop interpersonal skills